 - Common-law partner: you have been living together in a conjugal relationship for at least one year in a continuous 12-month period that was not interrupted.

-- Conjugal partner: for partners (of the opposite sex or same sex) who, in exceptional circumstances, cannot live together nor can get legally married.
+- Conjugal partner: for partners (opposite or same sex) who, in exceptional circumstances, cannot live together nor can get legally married.
 For example, you are in a same-sex relationship and same-sex marriage is not permitted where you live.
-Or if you were refused long-term stays in each other’s country.
+Or if you were refused long-term stays in each other’s countries.

 How does it work?

-Unlike with the skilled worker category, you do not have to go through a point system.
-All you have to go is to convince Citizenship & Immigration that your relationship with a Canadian citizen or permanent resident is genuine.
+This is not a point-based system like under the skilled worker category.
+The goal is to convince the Government of Canada that your relationship with a Canadian citizen or permanent resident is genuine.

 Sounds easy?
 Not so fast!